laurakond/artly-api/README.md

 **Most popular artworks**

-- Implement a hit view, which would allow to calculate which artworks have been viewed the most, and utilise this feature for displaying most popular/features artworks on the front-end.
+- Implement a hit view, which would allow to calculate which artworks have been viewed the most, and utilise this feature for displaying the most popular/featured artworks on the front-end.

 [Return to Table of Contents](#table-of-contents)